Skip to content

 Here is your actionable directive for this week.
 Build your full landed cost model for one product idea.
 Include product cost, shipping, duties, tariffs, freight forwarding fees, and all Amazon fees.
 Run the unit economics.
 If the numbers do not work, you just saved yourself thousands of dollars and months of effort.

 If you want to run the numbers on your specific product idea, we built a profit forecast dashboard inside Flapen that calculates your chance of success, your P&L, and your cash flow.
 You can try it free.
-Link is in the description.

 If you want to see exactly what a complete Amazon launch looks like from start to finish, I have put together a free launch roadmap that covers every step.
-Link is in the description.

 Frequently Asked Questions